WIRED's mission is to report on technology and tell stories of how it impacts every aspect of our lives.

 On the design side, Tiffany Yu from the WIRED team created over 120 detailed specs for this project.
 Tiffany’s passion for the user helped us at every turn.
 Her redesigned order form now converts at a 12.15% rate, up from 7% pre-launch. — WIRED Product Manager

-Research wasn't budgeted in project but I spent the first week understanding, analyzing, and synthesizing the paywall and subscription space with the following questions in mind:
+Research wasn't budgeted in the project but I spent the first week understanding and analyzing the paywall and subscription space with the following questions in mind:

 The vision was to optimize for a flow that gave users access to the stories faster and in return increase conversion rate.
 My process was to design with the intention of making tradeoffs down the road since specs weren't fully defined.
 In parallel, I facilitated conversations to collectively define the specs.

 By understanding the basic tasks for the signup and the subscription types and offerings, I determined the minimum requirements by understanding the basic tasks for the sign up.
 From here, I thought about logical groupings before considering how the user paths would change based on the subscription type and offering.

 I then explored a few directions to figure out how progressive disclosure can filter users into different paths based on their previous input.
 This ensures that the signup is as short as it can be and we assume that it gives users a sense of accomplishment.

 We made a number of tradeoffs when we found out that we had less resources and more third-party vendor constraints than originally scoped.
 This affected the design by increasing the number of input fields, separating the forms into three, and cutting out autosuggest/express payments.

 To ensure we stayed true to the design vision, I worked closely with the developers to QA that the input controls and the error prevention were implemented.
 Our time constraint only allowed the team to internally test the form before shipping on February 1, 2018.

 Currently, WIRED is working on how to better optimize the signup journey.
 However, if I had more time before the v1 launch I would: